bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     max_num_outbound_peers = 100
     ```

-12. Edit ".blzd/config/app.toml" to set the minimum-gas-prices to “10.0ubnt”
+17. Edit ".blzd/config/app.toml" to set the minimum-gas-prices to “0.002ubnt”

     ```text
     # The minimum gas prices a validator is willing to accept for processing a
     # transaction.
 A transaction's fees must meet the minimum of any denomination
     # specified in this config (e.g. 0.25token1;0.0001token2).
-    minimum-gas-prices = "10.0ubnt"
+    minimum-gas-prices = "0.002ubnt"
     ```

     Remember that _every_ node should have _at least_ this minimum.
 Feel free to set it higher if you wish.

-13. Edit ".blzd/config/app.toml", to add the following:
+18. Edit ".blzd/config/app.toml", to add the following:

     ```text
     bluzelle_crud = true
     ```

+19. Copy into your "~/.blzd/config/" directory the network's existing genesis.json file.
+You can interactively view it as follows, from our sentry nodes:

+    **MAIN NET**:
+    ```text
+    curl http://client.sentry.bluzellenet.bluzelle.com:26657/genesis | jq -C '.result.genesis' | more -r
+    ```

+    **TEST NET** (including REHEARSAL path):
+    ```text
+    curl https://client.sentry.testnet.public.bluzelle.com:26657/genesis | jq -C '.result.genesis' | more -r
+    ```

+    A convenient example to download it to the current folder from our sentry nodes:

+    **MAIN NET**:
+    ```text
+    curl http://client.sentry.bluzellenet.bluzelle.com:26657/genesis | jq '.result.genesis' > genesis.json
+    ```

+    **TEST NET** (including REHEARSAL path):
+    ```text
+    curl https://client.sentry.testnet.public.bluzelle.com:26657/genesis | jq '.result.genesis' > genesis.json
+    ```

+    Ensure to copy over and replace the existing genesis.json file in your `~/.blzd/config/` folder with the downloaded one from the existing network.

+20. ONLY do this step if you are following the **REHEARSAL** PATH.

+    Migrate your validator's consensus signing key from the old machine (the validator on the Soft MainNet) to the new machine (the validator on the Final TestNet).

+    To do this, copy your `~/.blzd/config/priv_validator_key.json` from the old machine to the new machine at the same location, overwriting the existing file on the new machine.

+21. Start the Bluzelle daemon

+    ```text
+    blzd start
+    ```

+    The node will start and catch up to the rest of the zone.
+Occasionally, this command will fail, in that case run the following command first

+    ```text
+    blzd unsafe-reset-all
+    ```

+    and then retry the start command.

+    Notes.

+    i.
+If you want extra info for logging or analysis or debugging purposes, you can alternatively add the `--log_level info` flag to `blzd start`.

+    ii.
+Don't get alarmed if you are following the **REHEARSAL** PATH and your validator starts up stating it is not a validator.
+This is NORMAL.
+Your validator is currently in jail, so it does not appear in the active validator set.
+That's all this message means.

+22. If you are creating a validator, wait till your new node catches up to the rest of the zone.
+It will be obvious as the node will slow down output and be getting blocks every 4-5 seconds.

+    To be sure, run the following command in another terminal on the validator and look for the output of `true`:

+    ```
+    watch 'blzcli status | jq ".sync_info.catching_up == false"'
+    ```

+23. If you are following the **REHEARSAL** PATH, SKIP this step.

-14. If you are creating a validator, you will now need to acquire BNT tokens.
+    If you are creating a validator, you will now need to acquire BNT tokens.
 Following are instructions depending on if you are targeting the MAIN NET or TEST NET.

     **MAIN NET**: